-The amendments will hasten the review the processing of pole attachment applications and increase the speed at which pole attachments are made which meet the requirements of 2024 Kentucky S.J.R.
+The amendments will hasten the review the processing of pole attachment applications and increase the speed at which pole attachments are made which meet the requirements of 2024 KY S.J.R.
 175, 2024 Regular Session directing the Public Service Commission to promulgate emergency amendments to promote the deployment of broadband in unserved or underserved areas of the Commonwealth.
+This administrative regulation replaces the emergency amendments promulgated pursuant to Senate Joint Resolution 175.